oiraqi/paradigms/P2-Integration/README.md

 - Translating text using a specialized service, such as Google Translate (seeking functionality): you don't have the algorithms and data to do it yourself!
 - Inversing large matrices using a specialized service (seeking performance): you may not have the necessary processing power!

-*As a matter of fact, cloud computing wouldn't have been possible without such a paradigm!*
+*As a matter of fact, cloud computing wouldn't be possible without such a paradigm!*

 ## Brainstorming
 If you were to design and develop a traditional client/server application that allows the client to perform the four basic math operations (+ - x :) on the server,